 Assist Chesapeake in becoming the Healthiest City in the Healthiest State in accordance with the following objectives.

-- Facilitate collaborations and provide resources for citizens, government, businesses, and non-profit agencies that are working to provide ideas, actions, and solutions to health and quality of life issues addressed in the Community Action Plan.
+- Provide ideas, actions, and solutions to health and quality of life issues addressed in the Community Action Plan.

 - Analyze effectiveness and report outcomes of projects, initiatives, and efforts, etc. undertaken in Chesapeake through support from Healthy Chesapeake.